dajiangliu/rareGWAMA/rareGWAMA/README.md

 ## Input files and arguments <a name="input-files"></a>

 All the score statistics files and imputation quality files should be tabixed.
-Say if you have such files `study1.gz, study2.gz, study1.R2.gz, study2.2.gz`in your folder, you could use
+Say if you have such files: `study1.gz, study2.gz, study1.R2.gz, study2.2.gz`in your folder, and already added **tabix** to your `$PATH` environment variable, you could use

 ```for file in study*;do g=`zcat $file | head -200 | grep -n CHROM | cut -f1 -d":"`; tabix -f -S $g -s 1 -b 2 -e 2 $file; done```